dross1-dross1/auto-mc/README.md

 - Or: `cd fabric-mod` then run the wrapper.
 If the wrapper JAR is missing, follow Tooling → Gradle wrapper recovery.

 3) Install and run in Minecraft
-- Copy the built JAR from `fabric-mod/build/libs/autominecraft-0.1.0.jar` into your Minecraft `mods` folder alongside Fabric Loader/API, Baritone, Wurst.
+- Copy the built JAR into your Minecraft `mods` folder alongside Fabric Loader/API, Baritone, Wurst.
+Preferred: `fabric-mod/build/libs/autominecraft-0.1.0.jar`.
+If not present, use the dev JAR: `fabric-mod/build/devlibs/autominecraft-0.1.0-dev.jar`.
 - Start Minecraft and connect to a world/server.

 Tips